-- the historical return rates for the agrichemical scheme have increased around 6% per year for the past three years 2018 to 2020, following small annual increases over the previous decade. - overseas trends show it takes some years to grow farmer participation in voluntary recycling schemes where there are no regulatory requirements to participate - a 90% return rate for plastic film has been achieved in the Irish farm plastics recycling programme - having free farm plastics collections is expected to increase farmer participation - providing incentives to increase scheme participation e.g., Fonterra payments where their member farmers recycle farm plastics
+- the historical return rates for the agri-chemical scheme have increased around 6% per year for the past three years 2018 to 2020, following small annual increases over the previous decade. - overseas trends show it takes some years to grow farmer participation in voluntary recycling schemes where there are no regulatory requirements to participate - an 80% return rate for plastic film has been achieved in the Ireland farm plastics recycling programme - having free farm plastics collections is expected to increase farmer participation

-- the enforcement of local regulations banning the burning or burying of farm plastic waste - The Farm Plastics Survey undertaken with growers and farmers in early 2021 highlighted that the majority of farmers are willing to drop their plastics of at nearby collection site and to do the 'right thing' - there is increasing public and peer pressure within rural communities to recycle farm plastics, changing the behaviour of farmers, growers, and farm contractors - a large New Zealand fertiliser company predicts a 50% return rate can be easily achieved for small and large fertiliser sacks - local government working with farming communities to develop farm environmental planning, including reducing farm plastics - exporting countries wanting to source animal product from farms applying sustainable farming practices is increasing - a heightened focus from government to reuse and recycle plastics
+- providing incentives to increase scheme participation e.g., Fonterra payments where their member farmers recycle farm plastics - the enforcement of local regulations banning the burning or burying of farm plastic waste - The Farm Plastics Survey undertaken with growers and farmers in early 2021 highlighted that the majority of farmers are willing to drop their plastics of at nearby collection site and to do the 'right thing' - there is increasing public and peer pressure within rural communities to recycle farm plastics, changing the behaviour of farmers, growers, and farm contractors - a large New Zealand fertiliser company predicts a 50% return rate can be easily achieved for small and large fertiliser sacks - local government working with farming communities to develop farm environmental planning, including reducing farm plastics - exporting countries wanting to source animal product from farms applying sustainable farming practices is increasing - a heightened focus from government to reuse and recycle plastics agri-chemical stream collections achieved a recovery rate of over 50% in 2020/21 and are expected to grow to at least 70% in 2024.

-The results of the return rate assessment for the GPSS farm plastics stream are shown in the graph below.
+The results of the return rate assessment for the GPSS farm plastics streams are shown in the graph below.

-- bale wrap and silage sheet return rates are expected to be approximately 35% in 2024 then growing quickly to 70% by 2026. - small sacks and bags return rates are expected to be relatively high in 2024 growing to 80% within three years. - large sacks stream is likely to mirror the small sacks and bags return rates. - agrichemical stream collections achieved a recovery rate of over 50% in 2020/21 and are expected to grow to at least 70% in 2024.
+- bale wrap and silage sheet return rates are expected to be approximately 35% in 2024 then growing quickly to 70% by 2026. - small sacks and bags return rates are expected to be relatively high in 2024 growing to 80% within three years. - large sacks stream is likely to mirror the small sacks and bags return rates.